Workflow application: Development

 The above languages are based on XML syntax and while suitable for manipulation by software, they may be difficult for non-technical people to work with.
 Therefore, their use is generally augmented by graphical notations enabling the creation of flowchart-like diagrams that are easier for people to develop and interpret: creating such diagrams is in effect a form of "graphical" programming.
 The software package that allows a user to develop a workflow diagram will typically translate a diagram into its XML equivalent.

-Another approach to develop workflow applications is to use a programming language in conjunction with libraries and interfaces that capture abstractions for task coordination.
+Another approach to developing workflow applications is to use a programming language in conjunction with libraries and interfaces that capture abstractions for task coordination.
 The following are examples of such libraries and interfaces: